Blog

 The Kelvin scale helps visualize how light shifts from warm to cool:

-• 2700K: Soft, warm glow (similar to incandescent bulbs).
+• 2700K: Soft, warm glow similar to incandescent lamps

-• 3000K: Warm white, common in hotels and homes.
+• 3000K: Warm white, widely used in hotels and homes

-• 5000K–6500K: Daylight/cool white, used in outdoor, industrial, and aviation lighting.
+• 5000K–6500K: Daylight/cool white, used in outdoor, industrial, and aviation lighting

 3. Why CCT Matters in Lighting Design